 Risk

-Eight Security Challenges Facing Data Centers in 2022
+Eight Security Challenges Facing Data Centers Right Now

 How can you protect your data centers?
 Contact us now for a demo.

-Physical security is an important issue for data centers: Most of the time, we think of cyber security when we think of servers, but—as the Facebook outage showed us – data center security also encompasses physical security concerns.
+1. Physical security is an important issue for data centers: As we said earlier, data center security encompasses physical security concerns as well as digital worries.
 Organizations need to make sure their data centers, or data rooms, are physically secure.
 That means ensuring the doors are controlled, the climate is controlled and the room itself is safe from issues like water leaks or other incidents that can damage servers.
 Don’t just focus on the cyber side of security.

 Data centers are assets and should be protected